LazarusAA/member-retention-guard/README.md

 ```

 ### 2. Set Up Environment Variables
-Create a `.env.local` file in the root directory with your Whop credentials:
+Create a `.env.local` or `.env.development` file in the root directory with your credentials:

 ```env
 # Required: Get these from your Whop dashboard